kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 Stop criteria
 ++++++++++++++

-LLS and NLLS problems are solved by *kmpfit* by an iterative procedure.
+LLS and NLLS problems are solved by *kmpfit* by using an iterative procedure.
 The fit routine attempts to find the minimum by doing a search.
-Each iteration gives an improved set of parameters and the sum of the squared residuals is calculated again. *kmpfit* is based on the C version of *mpfit* which uses the Marquardt-Levenberg algorithm to select the parameter values for the next iteration.
+Each iteration gives an improved set of parameters and the sum of the squared residuals is calculated again. *kmpfit* is based on the C version of *mpfit* (created by Craig Markwardt) which uses the Marquardt-Levenberg algorithm to select the parameter values for the next iteration.
 These iterations are repeated until a criterion is met.
-They are set with parameters for the constructor of the *Fitter* object in *kmpfit* or with the appropriate attributes.
-From the documentation of the original C code we copy:
+Criteria are set with parameters for the constructor of the *Fitter* object in *kmpfit* or with the appropriate attributes:

    * ``ftol`` - a nonnegative input variable.
 Termination occurs when both the actual and predicted relative reductions in the sum of